kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 title: "Relevance Propagation with PyTorch"
 ---

-**TL;DR**: A basic, unsupervised, yet reasonably fast implementation of Layer-wise Relevance Propagation (LRP) in PyTorch.
+**TL;DR**: This post covers a basic, unsupervised, yet reasonably fast implementation of Layer-wise Relevance Propagation (LRP) in PyTorch and a novel relevance filter for crisper and better relevance assignments.

 ---
 ## Introduction